ShivamRaje/Java-programs/README.md

 All programs are written in **Java** and can be compiled and run on any IDE or command line with Java installed.

 ## How to Contribute
 If you'd like to contribute, feel free to fork the repository, make your changes, and submit a pull request.
-All constructive feedback is appreciated!
+All constructive feedback is appreciated!.

 ## Contact
 If you have any questions or suggestions, please reach out via GitHub issues or discussions.